pedmiston/data-design-patterns/README.md

 ## Getting started

-* **For an overview**, see "overview.html" or compile the presentation yourself from markdown by opening "overview.Rpres" in RStudio.
+* **For an overview**, compile the presentation by opening "overview.Rpres" in RStudio.
 * **To learn more about specific design patterns**, check out the READMEs in each design pattern directory.